sourav-357/sourav-357/README.md

 Hello!
 I'm **Sourav Kumar**, a dedicated Computer Science undergraduate at **UCET Hazaribagh** with a burning passion to become a **top-tier full-stack developer**.

 Growing up in Jharkhand without abundant resources taught me one powerful lesson — **resilience and relentless self-improvement beat all odds**.
 Every day, I invest in building skills, crafting meaningful projects, and engaging with the tech community to turn ambition into impact.

-> _"Innovation isn’t about having the best tools—it’s about making the most of what you have."_

 My philosophy is simple but powerful:
 - 🔍 **Clarity over complexity** — code should be clean, readable, and maintainable